 Dianna Edgil completed her PhD at UC, Berkley.
-Her research focused on a mosquitoborne viral disease called Dengue Hemorrhagic Fever.
+Her research focused on a mosquito-borne viral disease called Dengue Hemorrhagic Fever.
 In addition to her bench research, she acted as a scientific consultant to laboratories in Ecuador and Nicaragua, helping to set up dengue diagnostics for several national programs.
 After graduating, she relocated to Washington, DC and worked as a project manager for Georgetown's Lombardi Cancer Center.
-2006, she joined a nongovernmental organization (NGO) called the International Vaccine dengue diagnostics laboratories in several developing countries including Colombia, India, and Thailand.
+2006, she joined a nongovernmental organization (NGO) called the International Vaccine Institute in Seoul, South

+Korea to work on the Pediatric Dengue Vaccine Initiative.
+She set up dengue diagnostics laboratories in several developing countries including Colombia, India, and Thailand.
 In 2008, she returned to Washington, DC to begin her AAAS Fellowship.